rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 ## Offline Requirements

 During a recent Tanzu engagement, my customer wanted to make use of the VMware [Tanzu Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-index.html) to extend the core functionalities of their existing Kubernetes clusters.
-As a requirement, an offline deployment of the Packages was raised, which in other words means, deployments from their own private Container Registry.
+As a requirement, an offline deployment of the Packages was raised, which in other words means, deployments from their own private container registry.
 The intention behind it is simple.

 All of the Tanzu Packages shown in *Table I* below are provided by VMware.
 VMware is ensuring that the images for the Packages are stable, secure and compliant.
 But in order to deploy a Package, we need unristricted internet acceess to `*.projects.registry.vmware.com`.
-To bypass this "online" requirement, deploying the Packages from a private Container Registry like [Harbor](https://goharbor.io) for example, is a typical use case for most clients.
+To bypass this "online" requirement, deploying the Packages from a private container registry like [Harbor](https://goharbor.io) for example, is a typical use case for most clients.

 *Table I: List of User-Managed Packages*